-As an emergency responder, or EMT, you are expected to stay calm during traumatic and chaotic situations.
-This stress and trauma on the job can add up and lead to mental health and substance abuse disorders.
-While you’re responding to emergencies and caring for others, you may have turned to alcohol or drug use to ease the pressure and stress of your job.
+As an emergency medical technician (EMT), you are expected to stay calm during traumatic and chaotic situations.
+This stress and trauma on the job can add up and lead to mental health and substance use disorders.
+When you’re not responding to emergencies or caring for others, you may have turned to alcohol or drug use to ease the pressure and stress of your job.
 You’ve helped so many people, but now you’re the one who needs to reach out for help.

 At Footprints Beachside Recovery, our team is ready to be a source of healing and support.
-Our team offers addiction treatment and dual diagnosis recovery programs designed to address challenges faced by EMTs.
+Our team offers specialized addiction treatment and dual diagnosis recovery programs designed to address challenges faced by EMTs.
 Learn more about our addiction treatment for EMTs today by calling Footprints Beachside Recovery at 727.513.5972 or filling out our online form.

 Addiction and Mental Health Challenges Faced by EMTs

-EMTs are oftentimes first at the scene to respond to disasters and provide life-saving care.
-The distress from these experiences can be difficult to manage, especially if not handled with the time and patience it deserves.
-In fact, more than 50 percent of EMTs report not having enough time in between traumatic events to process it and heal.
+- Traumatic experiences – EMTs are often first at the scene to respond to disasters and provide life-saving care.
+The stress from these experiences can be challenging to manage, especially if not handled with the time and patience it deserves.

-It’s not uncommon for EMTs to work around-the-clock hours or have poor sleeping habits because of night shifts.
-This can take a toll on one’s physical and emotional health and put them at higher risk of PTSD and depression.
-Research suggests that 30 percent of emergency responders develop mental health disorders from what they encounter on the job.
+- Unusual work hours – It’s common for EMTs to work around the clock or have poor sleeping habits because of night shifts.
+This can take a toll on their physical and emotional health and put them at higher risk of mental health disorders, such as post-traumatic stress disorder (PTSD) and depression.

-EMTs may not always feel comfortable reaching out about their mental health and addiction challenges.
-They may join colleagues at the bar to decompress and hide their burnout and pain behind a façade of strength and toughness.
+- Peer pressure – EMTs may not always feel comfortable reaching out about their mental health and addiction challenges.
+They may join colleagues for drinks at the bar to decompress and hide their burnout and pain.
 Not having a safe, welcoming environment to address their troubles can exacerbate their trauma and lead to alcohol or drug abuse.

 Addiction and dual diagnosis disorders can make it difficult, if not impossible, to respond effectively to disasters and damage work and personal relationships.
-After everything you’ve been through for the sake of service, you deserve to put your well-being first.
+After everything you’ve been through for the sake of service, you deserve to make your well-being a priority.

 - Recognition of challenges for EMTs – As a family-owned and -operated treatment center, we’ve personally struggled and overcome addiction and dual diagnosis disorders.
-However, we are also knowledgeable on how these conditions impact EMTs, specifically.
-For example, mental health conditions and substance abuse can impact reaction times when responding to emergencies and put your career’s future in jeopardy.
-Our team can provide personalized care and address your unique challenges, fears and triggers.
+However, we are also knowledgeable on how these conditions impact EMTs specifically.
+For example, mental health and substance use disorders can affect reaction times when responding to emergencies and put your career’s future in jeopardy.
+Our Footprints Beachside Recovery team can provide personalized care and address your unique challenges, fears, and triggers.

-There are no panicked disaster victims to attend to or night-long work shifts you’ll have to do at Footprints Beachside Recovery.
-Here, it’s just you, our team and calming sounds of the ocean.
-You’ll eat nutritious, recovery-focused meals, follow a structured sleep schedule and have the time and space to focus on your recovery.
+- A peaceful environment – There are no panicked victims to attend to or night-long work shifts you’ll have to do at Footprints Beachside Recovery.
+Here, you’ll enjoy the calming sounds of the ocean, eat nutritious meals, follow a structured sleep schedule, and have the time and space to focus on your recovery.
 This is where your mind and body can finally heal from addiction and mental health challenges.